delonium/movim-container/README.md

 See the [Tags and Versioning](#tags-and-versioning) section for a complete list of tags and the image retention policy.

 > [!NOTE]
-> The `master` tag can be pinned by digest, but a pinned digest is subject to this repository's retention policy.
+> Pinned `master` tag digests are subject to this repository's retention policy.
 See the [Master Pinning](#master-pinning) section for more information.

 ## Configuration